 I've always wondered what to do with sunchokes!
 This recipe was so easy to make and delicious!
 Going to make this again soon!

 Super flavorful and fun, new recipe!
-Also loving the health benefits!
 Thanks for sharing!